Tenants' Security Deposit Rights in Florida

 In addition, if the landlord changes the location or the terms at which the security deposit is being held, he or she must again notify the tenant in writing within 30 days.

-4. What Are Some Reasons You Can Keep a Tenant’s Security Deposit in Florida?
+3 Reasons You Can Keep a Tenant’s Security Deposit in Florida

 No, in the state of Florida, a landlord is not required to do a walk through inspection prior to move-out.

-You have 30 days from the termination of the lease to notify the tenant in writing of your intention to keep a portion of their security deposit.
-If you, the landlord, fail to notify the tenant in writing within 30 days, you automatically forfeit your right to keep any portion of the security deposit.
+Landlords have 30 days from the termination of the lease to notify the tenant in writing of their intention to keep a portion of the tenant's security deposit.
+If the landlord fails to notify the tenant in writing within 30 days, the landlord forfeits the right to keep any portion of the security deposit.
 The written notice must:

-- A. Be sent by certified mail to the address you have on file for the tenant.
-It is the tenant’s responsibility to provide you with a forwarding address.
-If they do not, the landlord is not required to provide them with written notice of the security deposit.
+- Be sent by certified mail to the address on file for the tenant.
+It is the tenant’s responsibility to provide the landlord with a forwarding address.
+If they do not, the landlord is not required to provide the tenant with written notice of the security deposit.

-- B. State your intention to keep a portion or all of the security deposit and list the reasons why.
+- State the intention to keep a portion or all of the security deposit and list the reasons why.

 The Florida Statute suggests using a statement similar to this one: